webdev-cals-arizona-edu/vueaflet/README.md

 ```
 ## Quick Start Guide
 These simple examples mirror the effort in the [Leaflet Quick Start Guide](http://leafletjs.com/examples/quick-start/).
-These examples are utilize the single file component methodology brought to use by `vue-loader`
+These examples use the single file component structure, loaded by `vue-loader`

 ----------